-Bengal.-Letter No. 39 Pl., dated the 7th January 1921.-Owners who deposit their firearms and ammunition for safe keeping with a dealer holding a licence in Form XIII are not obliged to renew their possession licence, if it expires while the firearm and ammunition so deposited are with the dealer.
+Sengal.-Letter No. 39 Pl., dated the 7th January 1921-Owners who deposit their firearms and ammunition for safe keeping with a dealer holding a licence in Form XIII are not obliged to renew their possession-licence, if it expires while the firearm and ammunition so deposited are with the dealer.
 They may have their licence renewed through the dealer or any other person authorised by them on their behalf, if the licensing authority is prepared to renew their licences in their absence.
-If the licence is not renewed, the dealer continues to possess the deposited firearms and ammunition on the authority of his licence in Form XIII; but the owner will have to renew his licence or obtain a fresh one, as the case may be, before he can take delivery of the deposited firearms or ammunition from the dealer.
-A register should be maintained in the following Form (Vide Bengal Manual pages 169 and 227).
+If the licence is not renewed, the dealer continues to possess the deposited firearms and ammunition on the authority of his licence in Form XII; but the owner will have to renew his licence or obtain a fresh one, as the case may be, before he can take delivery of the deposited firearms or ammunition from the dealer.
+A register should be maintained in the following Form.
+(Vide Bengal Manual pages 169 and 227).

-Register of firearms and ammunition deposited for safe custody (prescribed under condition 33 licence Form XIII)
+Register of firearms and ammunition deposited for safe custody (V ide condition 3 of licence Form XIII),

 Date of deposit.
 Name of arm.
-Address including village police station and district.
-If exempted how.
+Address including village, police-station and district.
+If exempted, how.
 Number, date, duration and form of licence and authority by whom granted.
 Number and description of arms and ammunition.
-How disposed of.
-1 2 3 1 5 6 7
+How- dispose of 1 2 3 4 5 ,6 7

-1 Any person depositing arms, ammunition or military stores with a licensed dealer in compliance with the provisions of sub-section (1) of section 16 of the Indian Arms Act, 1878, shall immediately inform the Commissioner of Police, Calcutta, and also, if he be not a resident of Calcutta, the Magistrate of the district in which he resides 2.
-When a dealer disposes of arms, ammunition or military stores so deposited, he shall report the fact to the Commissioner of Police, and, if the depositor is not a resident of Calcutta, to the Magistrate of the district in which he resides.
-The report shall state the name and address of the depositor, the number, date and issuing authority of the licence (if any) under which the arms, ammunition or military stores were held, and a description of the arms, ammunition or military stores sold.
+1. Any person depositing arms, ammunition or military stores with a licensed dealer in compliance with the provisions of sub-section (12 of section 16 of the Indian Arms Act, 1878, shall immediately inform the Commissioner of Police, Calcutta, and also, if he be not a resident of Calcutta, the Magistrate of the district in which he resides.
+2. When a dealer disposes of arms, ammunition or military stores so deposited, he shall report the fact to the Commissioner of Police, and, if the depositor is not a resident of Calcutta, to the Magistrate of the district in which he resides.
+The report shall state the name and address of the depositor, the number, date and issuing anthority of the licence (if any) under which the arms, ammunition or military stores were held, and a description of the arms, ammunition or military stores were held, and a description of the arms, ammunition or military stores sold.
 3. A dealer failing to dispose of an article so deposited within one year from the 1st January of the year following that in which it was deposited shall deposit the same at the nearest police-station, and shall at the same time furnish the information mentioned in rule 2; provided that in exceptional cases the period of one year may be extended by the Local Government.
-4. All articles deposited under sub-section (1) of section 16 of the Act, and not returned or disposed of under sub-section (2) of the same section within a year of their deposit or within such further period as may be allowed under rule 3, shall be forfeited to His Majesty.
-(Bengal Notn.
-No. 1372 P. J., dated the 12th March 1920.)
+4. All articles deposited under sub-section.
+(2) of section 16 of the Act, and not returned or disposed of under sub-section.
+(3) of the same section within a year of their deposit or within such further period as may be allowed under rule 3, shall be forfeited to 12th March 1920).